 During the second week, selected topics in adult education and lifelong learning are compared in comparative groups with 6-10 participants (topics see "comparative group descriptions" in this booklet).
 International experts in adult education and lifelong learning will moderate the comparative groups.
 In the groups, practitioners will work together with MA and PhD students on the international comparison.
-MA and PH students will come to the comparative groups with a theoretical and literature based perspective, practitioners are invited to bring a good practice perspective to the comparative group work.
+Whereby, MA and PH students will come to the comparative groups with a theoretical and literature based perspective, practitioners are invited to bring a good practice perspective to the comparative group work.

-While students prepare a transnational essay for the comparison, practitioners will contribute with a good practice perspective of their working context.
-Therefore, practitioners are invited to select a comparative group of their interest.
+Whereby students prepare a transnational essay for the comparison, practitioners will contribute with a good practice perspective of their work context.
+Therefore, practitioners are invited to select a comparative group, to which they can contribute with a practice example.